03 5406 0228

 It was a proud moment, not just for Sue, but for all of us who had the privilege of supporting her journey.

-Why GLA:D® Works
+Why GLA:D® works

 Sue’s story isn’t unique.
 Research shows that people who complete the GLA:D® program often experience: